A note on the Cops & Robber game on graphs embedded in non-orientable surfaces: Abstract

 \section{Abstract}

-The two-player, complete information game of Cops and Robber is played on undirected finite graphs.
+We consider the two-player, complete information game of Cops and Robber played on undirected, finite, reflexive graphs.
 A number of cops and one robber are positioned on vertices and take turns in sliding along edges.
 The cops win if, after a move, a cop and the robber are on the same vertex.
 The minimum number of cops needed to catch the robber on a graph is called the cop number of that graph.

 Let $\cop(g)$ be the supremum over all cop numbers of graphs embeddable in a closed orientable surface of genus $g$, and likewise $\tilde \cop(g)$ for non-orientable surfaces.
-It is known (Andrea, 1986) that if $X$ is a fixed surface, the maximum over all cop numbers of graphs embeddable in this surface is finite.
-More precisely, Quilliot (1983 probably) showed that $\cop(g) \le 2g + O(1)$, and Schroeder (2001) sharpened this to $\cop(g)\le \frac32g + 3$.
-In his paper, Andrea gave the bound $\tilde \cop(g) \le O(n)$ with a weak constant, and posed the question whether a stronger bound can be obtained.
-In a recent preprint, Nowakowski \& Schroeder obtained $\tilde cop(g) \le 2g+1$.
+It is known (Andreae, 1986) that, for a fixed surface, the maximum over all cop numbers of graphs embeddable in this surface is finite.
+More precisely, Quilliot (1985) showed that $\cop(g) \le 2g + 3$, and Schr\"oder (2001) sharpened this to $\cop(g)\le \frac32g + 3$.
+In his paper, Andreae gave the bound $\tilde \cop(g) \in O(g)$ with a weak constant, and posed the question whether a stronger bound can be obtained.
+Nowakowski \& Schr\"oder obtained $\tilde \cop(g) \le 2g+1$.